ctownface/uwds4mat/instructors.md

 # Office Hours

-Please sign up for the Zoom office hours using the shared Google spreadsheet (link:).
-Each time slot will have 15 mins.
+Please sign up for the **Zoom** office hours using the shared Google spreadsheet (link:).
+Each time slot will be 15 mins.
 Additional office hours will be arranged upon email request.